jeffThompson/PhysicalComputing/Week02_LEDs/Code/04-ExternalLED.md

 ### ☠️ SAFETY NOTE! ☠️
 Starting with this example, we'll be working directly with electricity and building circuits.
 While everything we're doing is pretty safe, you do risk (in order of not-so-good to really bad) damaging a part, your Feather, your computer, and electrocuting yourself.

-**⚡️ Places where you need to be extra careful in tutorials will be noted with ⚡️**
+***⚡️ Places in these tutorials where you need to be extra careful will be noted like this! ⚡️***

 But don't let that scare you off!
-For the next few weeks, everything we're doing is quite safe and forgiving, even if you do something wrong.
+Most everything we'll be doing is quite safe and forgiving, even if you do something wrong.
 Just follow these directions carefully and ask if you have any questions.

 ***